Operator Shifting for Noisy Elliptic Systems: Estimating the Optimal Shift Factor

-where the normal distribution $\mathcal{N}(\vc{0}, \mat{\Sigma})$ can always be substituted for any other distribution with auto-correlation $\mat{\Sigma}$.
+where the normal distribution $\mathcal{N}(\vc{0}, \autoCor)$ can always be substituted for any other distribution with the same second moment.
 We note that the above quantity is impossible to compute outright because we do not know the ground truth $\truMat$ or the distribution $\matDist$.
 To work around this limitation, we approximate $\optAugFac$ by bootstrapping the above quantity with observed data $\sampMat$, and replacing $\truMat$ with an observed $\sampMat$ and the distribution $\matDist$ with $\bootstrapDist$.
 This nets us the approximation

 where $\bootstrapSampMat$ denotes a bootstrapped sample from the distribution $\bootstrapDist$.
 Since bootstrapping tends to work well when estimating scalar quantities, we believe that this approximation step is justified.
 Now, the above can be estimated with Monte Carlo,